Get

 Either way, these devices work similarly to the tape and aluminum foil.
 Your cat jumps on the bed, meets an unlikely surprise, and then runs off.
 Hopefully, after a few run-ins, they’ll learn that the mattress is not a fun place to be and ignore it.

 This training works great because you don’t have to be there.
 You can set it up and leave it.
 The device works entirely on its own.
-However, deterrent devices cost a bit of money, especially considering that plain aluminum foil will likely work just as well!
+However, deterrent devices cost a bit of money, especially considering that plain aluminum foil may likely work just as well!

 We recommend trying aluminum foil or double-sided tape first.
 If those don’t work, you can utilize a commercial option instead.